Marvin-VW/3dengine_python/docs/modules/display_engine.rst

     .. method:: window_show()

-    - The method displays the current frame of the camera.
+    - The method displays the current frame of the camera using the cv2 libary.

     .. code-block:: python
         :caption: :mod:`window_show` method